Laser damage threshold

 The laser damage threshold (LDT) or laser induced damage threshold (LIDT) is the limit at which an optic or material will be damaged by a laser given the fluence (energy per area), intensity (power per area), and wavelength.
 LDT values are relevant to both transmissive and reflective optical elements and in applications where the laser induced modification or destruction of a material is the intended outcome.

 Mechanisms

 Thermal

 For long pulses or continuous wave lasers the primary damage mechanism tends to be thermal.
-Since both transmitting and reflecting optics both have non-zero absorption, the laser can deposit thermal energy into the optic.
+Since both transmitting and reflecting optics have non-zero absorption, the laser can deposit thermal energy into the optic.
 At a certain point, there can be sufficient localized heating to either affect the material properties or induce thermal shock.

 Dielectric breakdown

 Dielectric breakdown occurs in insulating materials whenever the electric field is sufficient to induce electrical conductivity.
 Although this concept is more common in the context of DC and relatively low frequency AC electrical engineering the electromagnetic fields from a pulsed laser can be sufficient to induce this effect, causing damaging structural and chemical changes to the optic.